 I have always sold my creations one way or another and having been told on so many occasions that my passion inspires them to make something, some time ago I set up creative workshops in The Cotswolds.
-I also set up a weekly craft club at my local school which was full almost immediately and has remained so ever since.
-I absolutely love teaching in my workshops and my craft club and I can’t begin to tell how wonderful it is to inspire people and see the look of pride on their faces when they create something special they never imagined they could do – it’s just magical.
+I also set up 2 weekly craft clubs at my local schools which were full almost immediately.
+I absolutely love teaching in my workshops and my craft clubs and I can’t begin to tell how wonderful it is to inspire people and see the look of pride on their faces when they create something special they never imagined they could do – it’s just magical.
 Their Testimonials are really touching.

 I adore shabby chic, country, vintage, rustic, fabric, haberdashery and of course chandeliers and roses (of which I have far too many) and basically love all things pretty!
 I do also love a bit of magic and sparkle in my life and try to slip it in whenever I can.